dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 }
 {{< / highlight >}}

-When we consider the consumer of such factory, a factory is hardly ever the right abstraction.
-Instead of lowering complexity for the consumer, a factory actually increases complexity, because instead of having just a dependency on the service abstraction `IService`, the consumer now requires a dependency on both `IService` and the Abstract Factory `IServiceFactory`.
+When you consider the consumer of such factory, a factory is hardly ever the right abstraction.
+Instead of lowering complexity for the consumer, a factory increases complexity, because instead of having just a dependency on the service abstraction `IService`, the consumer now requires a dependency on both `IService` and the Abstract Factory `IServiceFactory`.
 Although some find this increase to be insignificant, the increase in complexity can be felt instantly when unit testing such classes.
-Not only does this force us to test the interaction the consumer has with the service, we have to test the interaction with the factory as well.
+Not only does this force you to test the interaction the consumer has with the service, you have to test the interaction with the factory as well.

 Generally, the use of a factory abstraction is not a design that considers its consumers.
 According to the [Dependency Injection Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) (DIP), abstractions should be defined by their clients, and since a factory increases the number of dependencies a client is forced to depend upon, the abstraction is clearly not created in favor of the client and we can therefore consider this to be in violation of the DIP.